 - All materials used during the contest

-- Certificates of participation for students and supervisors
+- Certificates of participation and achievement for students

 - Award certificates